 Standard building packages have an unfinished interior with your dirt or gravel site as the floor.
 There are many different methods to insulate and finish the interior of farm buildings in Ohio.
 You may want to consider single bubble insulation directly installed under the roof metal to reduce condensation.
 We offer concrete floors also as an option.
 Garage concrete is 4″ thick reinforced with 2′ o/c rebar.

 We can custom build practically any size pole building in Ohio.
 You determine the size that best fits your needs.
 However, using standard lengths and widths will be economically beneficial to you.
 See our Standard Lengths and Widths Chart.

 The average lead time from signing a contract to completion of the building can vary from 3-10 weeks.
 Depending on the availability of our crews.
 Typically our crews start the building process within a week of delivery of the materials.
 Construction time on a standard building is less than a week.

 How can I keep my building cost-effective?

-By using standard lengths and widths on pole building in Ohio, by using our 29Ga metal for siding and roofing, and by staying with the standard 4/12 pitch roof.
+By using standard lengths and widths on custom pole barns in Ohio, using our 29Ga metal for siding and roofing, and by staying with the standard 4/12 pitch roof.

 What are the payment terms?